-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not The Civil and Commercial Code regulates securitization schemes and CNV's General Resolutions N° 522/2007 and 555/2009 set rules for financial securitization schemes.
+Progress to date Issue is being addressed through If this recommendation has not The Civil and Commercial Code regulates securitization schemes and CNV's General Resolutions N° 522/2007 and 555/2009 set rules for financial securitization schemes.
 It requests truthful, accurate, effective and sufficient information about parties that are essential to securitisation agreements in order to exclude the possibility of wrong interpretations being made by investors.
 Prospectuses for the issuance of debt securities and/or participation certificates may appoint only one financial trustee for the program and have to properly identify the settler(s) for the series to be created as part of the program.
 At the start of the authorization process of the public offering both the Trustor(s) and the Trustee(s) must be identified in the prospectus.
 This mechanism increases the quantity and quality of information that trustees must provide to generate an updated and complete securitization database, from the moment securitizations are set up to their liquidation, easing prudential control and access to information by the investing public.
 General Resolution 622/13 (Sept 05, 2013) deepened the content of prospectuses for the issuance of financial securitisations.
 Detailed legal, accounting, financial and operational information is required on all the participants in financial securitisations and not only on the trustee and originator but also on the underlying assets.
 Also set the documentation and reports to be submitted by the participants to the structure (e.g. report by the trustee or anyone performing delegated functions of control and review of underlying assets, indicating the tasks performed and their results).
 The requirements aim to attract investors to financial securitisations, offering through the prospectuses complete and accurate information about their assets, risks, terms, conditions and the various types of participants.
-Decree 1023/2013, modified by Decree 471/2018, implements the dispositions and regulations established by Law 26.831 amended by Law N° 27.440 and broadens the CNV's authority yet been fully implemented, please provide reasons for delayed implementation
+Decree 1023/2013, modified by Decree 471/2018, implements the dispositions and regulations established by Law 26.831 amended by Law N° 27.440 and broadens the CNV"s authority yet been fully implemented, please provide reasons for delayed implementation

-I II.
-Securitisation III IV V VI VII VIII IX X 6.
-Enhanced disclosure of securitised products
+6. Enhanced disclosure of securitised products